It won’t be long now before we see this year’s Dancing on Ice line-up take to the ice rink.

 Partnered with: Matt Evers

-TV personality Denise Van Outen will be showing off her dancing skills on the ice come 2021.
+TV personality Denise Van Outen will be showing off her dancing skills on the ice.

-The news was revealed on an episode of Loose Women, as Linda Robson accidentally blurted it out.
+The news was revealed on an episode of Loose Women in 2020, as Linda Robson accidentally blurted it out.

 Nevertheless, Denise was happy the cat was finally out the bag, saying: “I’m really excited.
 Finally I get to tell people because I’ve literally kept this a secret.”